Roining/NodeFilter/README.md

 6. Order of queries in a combined query matters.
 By default, each next query filters the results of the previous.

 # Navigation
-Node Filter is currently navigated only through keyboard shortcuts(see the full list of shortcuts below).
+Desktop Node Filter is currently navigated only through keyboard shortcuts(see the full list of shortcuts below).
 Any number of tabs and windows can be created(Ctrl-T and Ctrl-K shortcuts respectively).
 Workflow for filtering:
 For hierarchical filtering, the id of the selected node is needed(press Ctrl-E to copy  the id of the selected node to the clipboard and Ctrl-V to paste the id to the search box).